The application period for the 2024 YSSP is over. Applications for 2025 YSSP will open in October 2024.

 4. Please note that IIASA does not have laboratories, therefore is not suitable for postdoctoral researchers looking to undertake lab-based research.

 5. Participation in the YSSP is only possible for one summer (however, you may apply several times) and you will need to be present at the institute in Laxenburg, Austria, for the full duration, i.e., three months of the program (no fieldwork or working remotely).
 Also, please note your research project must be completed and handed in by end of September.

 Who should apply?

-The program is designed for advanced Ph.D. students (ideally about two years prior to receiving their Ph.D.) working on a topic compatible with ongoing IIASA research, exploring policy implications of their work.
+The program is designed for advanced Ph.D. students working on a topic compatible with ongoing research at IIASA and wish to explore the policy implications of their work.
 Participants will be working under the direct mentorship of an experienced IIASA scientist in a unique interdisciplinary and international research environment.
 They will produce a paper (serving as a first step towards a publishable journal article) and get the opportunity to foster contacts for future collaboration within the institute's worldwide network.

 Applicants can choose to work with up to two programs.
 We strongly encourage to carefully read through all program descriptions before making your decision.

 Applicants from all countries are welcome, although IIASA gives priority to citizens or residents of National Member Organizations (NMO) countries.